theblacksmith/ts-npm-lint/README.md

 ## Future ideas

-* Query tsd to see whether typings are available
+* Query tsd/typings to see whether typings are available
-* Instead of prosing a solution, apply a solution
+* Instead of proposing a solution, apply a solution
 * Add option to only fix typings in a specified dir
 * Check typescript version (1.6+ required)